-• To do what we say we are going to do-and repent if we fail to do so.

-• That our promotional materials will be accurate, and used with integrity.

-• That our publicity will clearly represent the ethos and vision program and not reflect negatively on the host culture or ministry.

-• That our application process will be clear and thorough including timeline, all financial obligations, and use of funds.
+- To do what we say we are going to do-and repent if we fail to do so. - That our promotional materials will be accurate, and used with integrity. - That our publicity will clearly represent the ethos and vision of the sending organization.
+It will define the purpose of the program and not reflect negatively on the host culture - · or ministry. - That our application process will be clear and thorough including timeline, all financial obligations, and use of funds.

-• That a suitable selection and screening process will be established that includes a pastoral care element, whether or not an individual is accepted as an STM participant.

-• Disclosure of all relevant details concerning the STM goer-guests to the sending entity and field facilitators.

-• That placement decisions and changes will be made with integrity and communicated clearly to all involved.
+- That a suitable selection and screening process will be established that includes a pastoral care element, whether or not an individual is accepted as an STM participant. - Disclosure of all relevant details concerning the STM goer-guests to the sending entity and field facilitators. - That placement decisions and changes will be made with integrity and communicated clearly to all involved.

-4.1.1.
-How do your promotional materials accurately communicate your organization's vision, outreach plans, the application process and positively represent the host culture?
+- 4.1.1.
+How do your promotional materials accurately communicate your organization's vision, outreach plans, the application process and positively represent the host culture? - 4.1.2.

-4.1.2.
 What financial controls and policies do you have in place?
-How are they communicated?
+How are they communicated? - 4.1.3.

-4.1.3.
 What plan do you have for reporting to all participants after the outreach (i.e. testimonies, activities, and finances)?